Stupeflix/stupeflix-ae-guidelines/docs/01-08_slicing.rst

 Technical Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We recommand a default to 5 seconds per item duration.
+We recommand a default 5 seconds per item duration.
 An item can be a text, a picture or a map.

 For example, a Widget with 3 pictures will have a 15 second duration.
 If in your widget you choose to display one picture at a time, these 15 seconds include the transitions between your pictures.
 So it's not 5 seconds of full display per item, it can be shorter or longer depending on how you organize your Widget.
-But in the end, it will have to be 15 seconds for 3 pictures.
+But in the end, it will have to be around 15 seconds for 3 pictures.
 If you choose to add small captions on top of your pictures, they will still be shown for 15 seconds as items displayed simultaneously don't add-up their durations.

 Linear Template
 ---------------